Menu

 Keep your dog’s body and mind stimulated

-Give your cat his/her own space
+Give your cat their own space

 Even though the stereotype of cats being loners isn’t always true, they do like to be independent and have their own space.
 That’s why it’s important that your cat has a safe haven from the rest of the house to feel comfortable in.
 With this in mind, it’s also important to remember that dogs are never mindful of ‘personal space’.
 This is fine for humans, but cats… not so much.
 So make sure your dog can’t get into the cat’s personal space.
 An effective way to do this would be to set up your cat’s space in a high spot.
 Cats are natural vertical climbers, and this will ensure the dog can’t reach their space.
 Also, your cat will feel safe being able to observe the dog from a secure, high position.